Johns Hopkins Supplemental Essays

 It will take far more than just meeting the Johns Hopkins application deadline and requirements in order to secure your spot.
 Make sure to allow yourself enough time to craft compelling Johns Hopkins supplemental essays that will bolster your college application narrative.

-With more selective schools like Johns Hopkins, most candidates have high test scores and GPAs.
-The Johns Hopkins essay, then, becomes a chance for you to truly stand out from other applicants.
-Since Johns Hopkins has extended their test-optional policy through to the 2025-2026 application year, essays are now more important than ever when trying to stand out among a large pool of qualified candidates.
-So, strong Johns Hopkins supplemental essays can make a major difference in admissions.
+At highly selective schools like Johns Hopkins, most applicants have strong test scores and GPAs.
+With Johns Hopkins reinstating its testing requirements, essays have become more important than ever for standing out among a large pool of qualified candidates.
+Whether your test scores are stellar or not, a strong Johns Hopkins supplemental essay can really make a difference in admissions.

 Additionally, applicants may want to submit other supplemental materials to support their Johns Hopkins application essay and overall application narrative.
 For example, you may want to add a college application letter or an art portfolio.
 While JHU accepts supplemental materials, they encourage applicants to only submit extra materials if they will genuinely add to their application.